The future of GTM AI is here

 • Opportunity Volume: Total number of new sales opportunities created.
 Indicates sales team productivity.

 • Opportunity Size: Total deal value of sales opportunities.
-Larger opportunities preferred.
+Larger opportunities mean more significant contributions to the total revenue..

 • Opportunity Velocity: How quickly opportunities move through sales pipeline stages.
-Faster velocity improves forecasting.
+Faster movement improves forecasting accuracy and highlights effective customer relationship management.

 Pipeline Metrics